 What is the rejection override window?

-Rejected orders remain in the "recently rejected" state for a length of time called the "rejection override window."
+Rejected orders remain in the recently rejected state for a length of time called the "rejection override window."
 By default, the rejection override window is 96 hours (four days).
 However, the window can be adjusted to be any length of time between 0 and 96 hours.

 How can I change my rejection override window?

-Micro-authorization is unaffected by your rejection override window.
+No, micro-authorization is unaffected by your rejection override window.
 If your rejection override window is less than 48 hours and a micro-authorization is issued, the microauthorization will ignore the override window and remain available to complete for the full 48 hours.